Sahalmp/bouncingwidget/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

- A package that helps you bounce your widget and gain an attention of users.
+ A package that helps you animate as bounce to your widget and gain an attention of users.

 ## Features

-Bounce animation
+* Bounce animation
-any widget
+* any widget

 ## Getting started